uxudjs/CfGfwAX/README.md

 ## 🇺🇸 English

-A Cloudflare Workers/Pages edge tunnel solution based on edgetunnel 2.1, with an admin panel, subscription generation, and chained proxy support.
+An edge tunneling solution built on Cloudflare Workers/Pages, developed as a secondary fork of edgetunnel, featuring an admin panel, subscription generation, and chain proxy capabilities.

 ### Features